otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/04-laravel-3-phpunit-deployment/04-laravel-3-phpunit-deployment.md

 php artisan make:test ApiTest
 ```

-By default, tests will be placed in the `Tests\Feature` directory
+By default, tests will be placed in the `Tests\Feature` directory.

+Here is an example on how you would test your `Student` routes:

 ```php
 <?php